dudebout/cdc_2012_dudebout_shamma/README.md

-#Empirical Evidence Equilibria in Stochastic Games
+#Empirical-evidence Equilibria in Stochastic Games
 **Nicolas Dudebout and Jeff S. Shamma**

 ##Abstract
-The framework of empirical evidence equilibrium (EEE) for stochastic games is developed in this paper.
+The framework of empirical-evidence equilibrium (EEE) for stochastic games is developed in this paper.
 In a stochastic game, agents collectively influence the dynamic of the environment.
 In standard equilibria, each agent's strategy is optimal with respect to its opponents' strategies.
 Therefore, each strategy is the solution to a partially observable Markov decision process (POMDP).